 Living with chronic stress can cause a number of symptoms related to concentration and focus.
 People who take on more stress than they can handle can find it difficult to keep their attention on focused tasks and may take longer to complete intensive work or projects.

 Furthermore, chronic stress can cause people to forget important meetings or events.
-The pressures of stress simply become too much to manage, and it can become difficult to keep track of everything you need to get done.
+The pressures of stress simply become too much to manage, and it can become difficult to keep track of everything that needs to be done.

 2. Low Energy

-A chronic feeling of low energy or motivation can also happen due to chronic stress.
-Stress can feel like a weight holding you down, and when your to-do list might be a mile long, you may not have the energy to accomplish everything you hope to on your timeline.
+Chronic stress can also cause a chronic feeling of low energy or motivation.
+Stress can feel like a weight holding you down, and when your to-do list is a mile long, you may not have the energy to accomplish everything you hope to on your timeline.

 Part of the problem with chronic stress is that people will attempt to accomplish all their tasks regardless of how much energy they have left.
 This can lead to burnout, poor work quality, and a cascade of other negative health symptoms, such as not getting enough sleep or turning to substance use in an attempt to cope or get more done.